Does the Sound of the Crash Exist?

 So, is the real tree the tree we actually experience or is it the tree we imagine to exist and which we believe causes our actual experience of the tree?

 Things get even stranger as science gets to work in trying to describe what that real tree is actually made of.
-I can’t keep up with the latest versions of atomic theory, so just deploy the tools of O-Level science, we are told that the tree is made up of biological substances, which can then be described as complex chemical substances, which can then be described as molecules and atoms, which can then be described as tiny elementary particles or forms of energy, and then there is the vast void which contains them.
+I can't keep up with the latest versions of atomic theory, so just deploy the tools of O-Level Physics, we are told that the tree is made up of biological substances, which can then be described as complex chemical substances, which can then be described as molecules and atoms, which can then be described as tiny elementary particles or forms of energy, and then there is the vast void which contains them.
 Under scientific analysis the real tree becomes phantasmagorical.

 Is the real tree the tree we actually experience or is it the complex reality that science tries to describe to us in terms of its ever-changing models?

 We are pulled both ways.
 We know the tree is there - because we can see it and touch it.
 Yet somehow these sensory experiences are not the real tree itself - they are merely signs given to us, expressing a complex reality which we imagine to lie behind our experiences.

 So which is real: the sound of the tree crashing which we experience directly or the molecules and atoms which we are told exist and which we use to explain why we see the colour brown?